 60. This Panel will follow the procedure in paragraph 66 of the General Panel Guidelines when referral to external reviewers for expert advice becomes necessary for panel assessment.
-External reviews may be sought in the cases for which members of the Panel do not have the necessary expertise such as outputs in foreign language or niche research work.
+External reviews may be sought in the cases for which members of the Panel do not have the necessary expertise such as outputs in foreign language.